 The Tulsa Race Riot still remains the worst incident of racial violence in U.S. history.
 Thankfully, the modest Greenwood Cultural Center (formed in the late 1970s) is keeping this tragedy alive today.
 Their mission is to preserve African-American heritage and promote positive images of the African-American community by providing educational and cultural experiences promoting intercultural exchange, and encouraging cultural tourism.
 May God Bless Them.

-Other Major U.S. Race Riots
+Other Major U.S. Race Riots and Massacres

 New York City Draft Riots (July 13–16, 1863) began when the Union Army began conscripting citizens for military service, but if a payment of $300 could be made (worth about $9,000 now), then conscription could be avoided.
 Manhattan’s wealthy could buy their way out of military service, while the city’s poorer immigrant population, mostly from Ireland, could not.
 The protests exploded into a race riot, with primarily Irish immigrants focusing their rage on an easy target: Manhattan’s African-American citizens.
 The official toll was listed at 120 deaths.
 The military did not reach the city until the second day of rioting, by which time the mobs had ransacked or destroyed numerous public buildings, two Protestant churches, the homes of various abolitionists or sympathizers, many African-American homes, and the Colored Orphan Asylum, which was burned to the ground.
 Numerous black residents fled Manhattan permanently.